invisible-work-initiative/invisible-work-initiative.github.io/ai-for-open-source-bug-reports.md

 ## How do I join?

-To apply, fill out the project application here (provided before fall semester).
+To apply, fill out the project application (provided before fall semester).
 You'll be asked to include a resume/CV and some information about yourself!
 I encourage you to answer in your own words so I can get to know you; don't worry, I don't expect perfect spelling or grammar.

 If you receive an invitation to join: